 9. Question alternative diagnoses suggested by your doctor.

 Use the same critical thinking process and cold hard facts you used to analyze your problem to evaluate and rule out implausible reasons for your illness.

 Doctors are far from perfect diagnosticians—autopsies reveal 20% or more of serious illnesses were improperly diagnosed.

 Don’t let your doctor invade the sanctity of your body, perform invasive tests, and prescribe invasive procedures or heavy-duty medication unless you can support the need for these procedures based on the case-by-case justification supported by the problem facts.

 Information is power—and you are responsible for your health!

 Your doctor has other considerations and distractions such as an overflowing waiting room, patients looking for quick fixes, and a medical compensation system that encourages short initial examinations, an overabundance of tests, and maximum prescriptions.
 Just as with a home repair job, sometimes the only way to ensure the job gets done right is to take matters into your own hands.
-Only you have the time, motivation, and information to take ultimate control over your health and ensure that the quickest, most effective, and least invasive solution is applied whenever you do get sick.
+Only you have the time, motivation, and information to take ultimate control over your health and ensure that the quickest, most effective, and the least invasive solution is applied whenever you do get sick.

-Reid Jenner, author of Diagnose Yourself, is an acclaimed naturopathic problem-solving specialist with over twenty years’ experience designing, teaching, and facilitating root-cause analysis techniques in the health sector, with a successful record solving hundreds of health problems for clients with a wide range of maladies.
+Reid Jenner, the author of Diagnose Yourself, is an acclaimed naturopathic problem-solving specialist with over twenty years of experience designing, teaching, and facilitating root-cause analysis techniques in the health sector, with a successful record solving hundreds of health problems for clients with a wide range of maladies.
 He is passionately focused on helping every patient use his or her personal health history to find the quickest, simplest, and least invasive permanent solution to each problem.